-22. At issue in this lawsuit are Medicare payments for certain clinic visit services provided at off-campus PBDs.
+- 27. At issue in this lawsuit are Medicare payments for certain clinic visit services provided at off-campus PBDs.
 As previously noted, off-campus PBDs are practice locations of a hospital that are not in immediate proximity to the main hospital building, but are nonetheless so closely integrated with the hospital as to be considered a part of the hospital.
 See 42 C.F.R. § 413.65(e).
-An off-campus PBD could include a stand-alone oncology clinic, an urgent care clinic, or an office providing necessary specialty services (e.g., cardiology, pulmonology, neurology, and urology).
+An off-campus PBD could include a stand-alone oncology clinic, an urgent care clinic, or an office providing necessary specialty services (e.g., cardiology, pulmonology, neurology, and urology). - As a result, "[m]any medical services that were once only offered in an inpatient hospital setting can now be provided by hospital outpatient departments whereby the patient does not spend the night.
+Medicare traditionally welcomed these cheaper alternatives to inpatient care and, to meet the growing demand for these services, some hospitals have established off-campus [PBDs]."
+AHA I at 4-5. - 29.
 Off-campus PBDs vary significantly in function and purpose.
-In some cases, a hospital may lack the space on its main campus to expand, and a practice location is located off-campus as a matter of necessity.
+In some cases, a hospital may lack the space on its main campus to expand, and an off-campus PBD is created as a matter of necessity.
 In other cases, there may be operational reasons for having a practice location off-campus.
-For example, a hospital might want to place an offcampus PBD in a location that is convenient to the patient population it serves.
+For example, a hospital might want to place an off-campus PBD in a location that is convenient to the patient population it serves.
 Notably, in Clallam County, where Olympic Medical Center is located, the community of Sequim (located 17 miles from the hospital) has no hospital of its own, and there are no emergency care services of any kind.
 The vital clinic services Olympic Medical Center offers the 28,000 residents provide essential primary, specialty and walk-in clinic services to a patient population in desperate need of those services.